Henderson State University: Athletics

 Henderson State's athletic teams are the Reddies.
 The university is a member in the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great American Conference since the 2011–12 academic year.
 The Reddies previously competed in the Gulf South Conference (GSC) from 1993–94 to 2010–11; as well as the defunct Arkansas Intercollegiate Conference (AIC) of the National Association of Intercollegiate Athletics (NAIA) from 1930–31 to 1992–93.

-Henderson State sponsors in 12 intercollegiate sports: Men's sports include baseball, basketball, football, golf and swimming & diving; while women's sports include basketball, cross country, golf, softball, swimming & diving, tennis and volleyball.
+Henderson State sponsors in 15 intercollegiate sports: Men's sports include baseball, basketball, football, golf, swimming & diving, and track & field; women's sports include basketball, cross country, golf, softball, swimming & diving, tennis, track & field, and volleyball.
 The university also has a co-ed cheer and pom squad.